Jaffer-sadiq/GitHub-Actions/Labfiles/intro-to-github.md

     run-name: Deploy to ${{ inputs.deploy_target }} by @${{ github.actor }}
     ```

-- **on**: To automatically trigger a workflow, use on to define which events can cause the workflow to run.
+- **On**: To automatically trigger a workflow, use on to define which events can cause the workflow to run.
 For a list of available events, see "[Events that trigger workflows](https://docs.github.com/en/actions/using-workflows/events-that-trigger-workflows)."

   - You can define single or multiple events that can trigger a workflow, or set a time schedule.
 You can also restrict the execution of a workflow to only occur for specific files, tags, or branch changes.
 These options are described in the following sections.